hathibelagal-dev/instantpolyglot/docs/eng/African-American_Vernacular_English.md

    - **That's what it is**
    - **He is angry**

-3. Use of "done" for completed actions: The word "done" is used as an auxiliary to indicate a completed action.
+3. Use of “done” for completed actions: The word “done” is used as an auxiliary to indicate a completed action.

    Examples:
    - **I done told you** (I have already told you)
    - **She done finished her homework** (She has finished her homework)

-4. Invariant "be" for future events: "Be" can be used to indicate future events.
+4. Invariant “be” for future events: “Be” can be used to indicate future events.

    Examples:
    - **We be there tomorrow** (We will be there tomorrow)